CoreMedia/coremedia-globallink-connect-integration/docs/release/manual-test-steps.md

        selected (multi-selection)
 8. **Break it:** Change, for example `globalLink.key` to some invalid value like adding a `-` (minus) as first character.
 This will cause subsequent calls to GlobalLink to fail.

    Note, that "speed now matters", thus quickly proceed with the next step, as otherwise the communication error may cause other effects.
+The actual time depends on the configured retry-count as well as the configured timeouts.
+   Typically, you will have at least 60 seconds.
 9. Select both "Translation with GlobalLink" workflows and click the “X” (either in Workflow App or Control Room, as you like)
     1. A dialog should pop